auth0/open-source-template/.github/PULL_REQUEST_TEMPLATE.md

 > Describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
 If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
 Also include any manual steps, if applicable.

 - [ ] This change adds test coverage for fixed/new functionality
-- [ ] This change has been tested on the version X.X.X of the language/platform
+- [ ] This change requires manual testing

+**Testing environment:**

+- Language version:
+- Platform version:
+- Browser version (if applicable):

 ### Checklist